pythoctopus/AdmiralOrientation/README.md

 ## CNN
 We used a pre-trained ResNet18 with a modified linear classifier for determining the angle of butterfly orientation.
 The code for model training is located inside the __Training__ directory.
 The model shows slightly worse results than a human.
-The dispersion (i.e. the angular difference between two attempts to label the same frame or the difference between the model and a human) after the re-labelling the frames of the test dataset is lower:
+The dispersion (i.e. the angular difference between two attempts to label the same frame or the difference between the model and a human) for re-labelling the frames of the test dataset (human error) is lower than model-human dispersion (model error):
 ![validation](https://github.com/pythoctopus/AdmiralOrientation/assets/56726936/1043b0d3-9633-4bc3-8bd1-788eb59d418d)
 The histograms above depict the distribution of angular differences (degrees) for the model and a trained human.
 The final result, despite being less accurate than a human, remains convincing: </br>
 ![example](https://github.com/pythoctopus/AdmiralOrientation/assets/56726936/7cd098a7-5048-461b-971a-b4265b4dbaa8)